 5. Benaulim Beach

-Benaulim beach is one of the busier beaches close to Margao city, the second-largest city in Goa.
-Located roughly 9 km from Margao (or Madgaon), Benaulim beach is a happening place.
+Benaulim Beach is one of the busier beaches close to Margao City, the second-largest city in Goa.
+Located roughly 9 km from Margao (or Madgaon), Benaulim Beach is a happening place.
 Many beach shacks dot the beach and lanes leading to the beach.
-There are also many great restaurants and hotels in the vicinity of the beach.
+There are also many great restaurants and accommodation options not far from the beach.

-I like Rogers beach shack and The Southern Deck resto-bar, both located right on the beach.
+I like Rogers Beach Shack and The Southern Deck restaurant, both located right on the beach.
 Farmhouse Bistro, which lies between Benaulim and Varca beaches, is also worth checking out for its quaint location.

 6. Cavelossim Beach